pixelbar/pixelbar.github.io/houserules.md

 ### Access

 - Camera surveillance is used for security reasons.
-- 24/7 access is available to members who have an iButton.
+- 24/7 access is available to full members
-- An iButton is available after 2 months of active membership upon request from the board. €15 is asked for this iButton, you buy the button.
+- The board will give you a Openr account for the Openr app, this app is used to access "De Kroon".
-- An iButton is personal and non-transferable, in case of loss you must inform the board immediately.
+- Access to the hackerspace within de kroon happens using a NFC tag or card of your choice.
 - A member who introduces a new member bears responsibility for his/her behavior and is obliged to ensure that he/she also adheres to the rules.
 - A non-member should never be left alone in the space.